Heart failure: Introduction

 Heart failure is not always fatal and the prognosis depends on the severity of heart failure, the underlying cause, age, general health, and coexisting disease, such as diabetes.
 The most effective heart failure treatment plans employ a multifaceted approach.

-This includes preventive care aimed at minimizing the risk factors for having a heart ...more treatments »
+This includes preventive care aimed at minimizing the risk factors for having a heart attack ...more treatments »

 Heart failure: Misdiagnosis